mlrun/mlrun/docs/genai/deployment/genai_serving_graph.md

 ## A basic graph

-To run a model as part of a larger pipeline, you can use the `set_topology` method of the serving function.
 The following code shows how to set up a simple pipeline that includes a single step.
 This example is taken from the [Interactive bot demo using LLMs and MLRun](https://github.com/mlrun/demo-llm-bot) which calls OpenAI ChatGPT model:

 ```python
 class QueryLLM: